Game of the Goose: Theories and symbolism

-The game's origins are uncertain.
-According to Adrien Seville, the earliest recorded mention to the game was in a book of sermons by the Dominican friar Gabriele da Barletta published in 1480.
 Some connect the game with the Phaistos Disc because of its spiral shape but, as Caroline Goodfellow notes, the two games "are unlikely to have been the same".
-A version of the game was given as a gift by Grand Duke Francesco I de' Medici of Tuscany to King Philip II of Spain sometime between 1574 and 1587.
-In June 1597 John Wolfe enters the game in the Stationers' Register, as "the newe and most pleasant game of the goose".
 Another theory links the game to the Pilgrims' Way to Santiago, or the Road to Saint James of Compostela, in Galicia.
 According to this hypothesis, the game was invented by the Knights Templar, who were in charge of protecting those on pilgrimage to the main holy cities: Compostela, Rome and Jerusalem.